 The deliverable is a formal written report delivered within 5 to 7 business days of testing completion.
 A good report contains:

 After the report is delivered, we conduct a debrief call with your technical team to walk through findings and answer questions.
-Once remediation is complete, we offer a free re-test to verify that critical and high findings have been properly fixed.
-This retest is a standard part of our engagements, not an extra charge.
+Once remediation is complete, we re-test the critical and high findings to verify they have been properly fixed.
+This re-test is a standard part of our engagements, included at no extra charge.

 Get started

-For full details on our penetration testing methodology, deliverables, and engagement process, see our penetration testing service page.
-For broader security assessment needs including compliance gap analysis, see our security assessments service page.
+For full details on our methodology, deliverables, and engagement process, see our penetration testing service page.
+For broader needs such as compliance gap analysis, see our security assessments service page.
+When you are ready to scope an engagement, contact us and we will respond with a tailored proposal within 48 hours.